Foreign Correspondent (film): Plot

 In mid-August 1939, just before the outbreak of World War II, the editor of the New York Morning Globe, Mr. Powers (Harry Davenport), sends crime reporter John Jones, using the pen name "Huntley Haverstock" (Joel McCrea), to Europe to report on conditions there.
-Jones's first assignment is to interview a Dutch diplomat named Van Meer (Albert Basserman), at an event held by Stephen Fisher (Herbert Marshall), the leader of the Universal Peace Party, who's holding the event to honor diplomat Van Meer.
-Unbeknownst to Powers and Jones, Fisher is actually a German agent.
+Jones's first assignment is to interview a Dutch diplomat named Van Meer (Albert Bassermann), at a luncheon.

+Jones/Haverstock shares a cab with Van Meer on the way to the luncheon.
+He peppers him with questions about the impending war, but Van Meer evades answering.
+Once at the event, Jones becomes smitten with Carol (Laraine Day) who has some uncertain role at the meeting.
+He invites her to sit at his table saying none of the reporters will listen to the speeches.
+A charming host, Stephen Fisher (Herbert Marshall), the leader of the Universal Peace Party, makes the announcement that their keynote speaker, Van Meer, has taken ill and won't appear.
+In his stead, the host has his daughter, Carol, speak.
+Jones realizes he has inadvertently insulted the woman he now adores.

-Jones shares a cab with Van Meer on the way to the luncheon, but the diplomat evades any questions about the impending war.
-Once at the luncheon, Van Meer mysteriously disappears – his sudden absence announced by Fisher – but Jones doesn't mind as he becomes smitten with Fisher's daughter, Carol (Laraine Day).
-Powers sends Jones to Amsterdam to cover Van Meer's next appearance, at a conference of the UPP.
-When Jones stops to greet Van Meer outside the conference hall, Van Meer does not seem to recognize him.
-Suddenly, an assassin disguised as an eager photographer hoping to take a photo of the Dutch diplomat – actually concealing a gun near the camera – shoots and kills Van Meer.
-Jones, Carol and her reporter friend Scott ffolliott (George Sanders), give chase.
-They seem to lose the assassin's car in the countryside, until Jones recognizes that they are hiding in a windmill.
+The newspaper editor, Powers, sends Jones on to Amsterdam to cover Van Meer's next appearance, at a conference of the Universal Peace Party.
+When Jones stops to greet Van Meer outside the conference hall, Van Meer seems to be in some kind of hypnotic state and does not recognize him.
+Suddenly, an eager photographer moves to take a photo of the Dutch diplomat – actually concealing a gun near the camera.
+He assassinates Van Meer.
+Jones runs after the shooter and ends up encountering Carol and a reporter friend of hers, Scott ffolliott (George Sanders).
+They give chase in his car.
+Outside the city, they seem to lose sight of the car they have been following, but Jones suspects that the assassin is hiding in a windmill.